dgryski/go-perfbook/performance.md

   - but frequently one improvement will enable others
   - which means you need to keep looking at the entire picture

+Once you've settled on the right algorithm, program tuning is the process of improving the implementation of that algorithm.
+In Big-O notation, this is the process of reducing the constants associated with your program.

 program tuning:

    if possible, keep the old implementation around for testing if not possible, generate sufficient golden test cases to compare output exploit a mathematical identity: https://go-review.googlesource.com/c/go/+/85477